joncol/rfcs/text/1598-generic_associated_types.md

 This RFC proposes a very simple syntax for defining an associated type constructor, which looks a lot like the syntax for creating aliases for type constructors.
-The goal of using this syntax is to avoid to creating roadblocks for users who do not already understand higher kindedness.
+The goal of using this syntax is to avoid creating roadblocks for users who do not already understand higher kindedness.

 ```rust
 trait StreamingIterator {